 Power analysis

-To ensure that the current replication sample has sufficient power, we calculated effect sizes and power based on the statistics reported in the original studies.
-For the replication studies, Rstudio was implemented to perform power analysis, where alpha (two-sided)=0.05 and power = 0.95 were used.
+To ensure that the replication would have sufficient power, we first calculated the effect sizes of the original studies based on the statistics reported.
+Then, power analysis was conducted with a setting of alpha (two-sided) = 0.05 and power = 0.95.
+The calculation of effect size and power were with the help of a guide by Jané et al. (2024) and R (Version 4.3.1; R Core team, 2021) using packages "MBESS"and "pwr" (Champely, 2020; Kelley, 2023).
 The largest required sample size was 321 participants, indicated by the power analysis of Problem 15.
-Therefore, we concluded that the minimum required sample size for a power of 0.95 and alpha of 0.05 was 321 participants.
-We provided more information regarding these calculations in Section “Power analysis of original study effect to assess required sample for replication” in the supplementary.
+We provided more information regarding these calculations in the subsection “Power analysis of original study effect to assess required sample for replication” in the supplementary materials and Rmarkdown code provided in the OSF folder.

 Given the possibility that the original effects are overestimated, and taking into account the issues of multiple comparisons and potential exclusions, we aimed to recruit 500 participants.
-Given reviewer’s feedback, we decided to make a change in our implementation so that each participant will be randomized into 9 of the 18 Qualtrics blocks, aiming to cut survey time by half.
-The implication is that the actual sample for each of the Problems would be on average about half of what we previously intended.
-To compensate for that, we doubled our overall sample to 1000.
-A sensitivity analysis indicates that we would be powered to detect effects of f = 0.17 (groups = 3, df = 1) and d = 0.29/0.36 (between, 250/166 in each condition) (both 95% power, alpha = 5%, one-tail), which are effects much weaker than any of the supported effects in the reviewed studies.
+Given reviewer feedback in Stage 1 regarding the possibility of participant fatigue and the long survey duration, we made a change to our implementation so that each participant was randomized into 9 of the 18 Qualtrics blocks, cutting survey time on average by half.
+To compensate for that, we doubled our overall target sample to 1000.
+A sensitivity analysis indicated that a sample of 500 allows the detection of effects of f = 0.17 (groups = 3, df = 1) and d = 0.29/0.36 (between, 250/166 in each condition) (both 95% power, alpha = 5%, one-tail), which are effects much weaker than any of the supported effects in the reviewed studies.

 Participants

-We recruited native English speakers who were born, raised, and located in the US on Amazon Mechanical Turk using the CloudResearch/Turkprime platform (Litman et al., 2017).
-A total of 1007 participants completed the study (Mage = 43.28 years, SD = 12.61 years, 471 females, 526 males, 3 others, and 7 rather not disclose).
-In fact, 1073 subjects began the survey but 66 did not proceed beyond the consent and verifications.
+We recruited native English speakers who were born, raised, and located in the US on Amazon Mechanical Turk using the CloudResearch platform (Litman et al., 2017).
+A total of 1007 participants completed the study (Mage = 43.28, SD = 12.61; 471 females, 526 males, 3 others, and 7 rather not disclose).
+As participants were randomized to complete 9 out of 18 Qualtrics blocks, there were approximately 500 participants for each problem.
+We note that 1073 subjects began the survey but 66 did not proceed beyond the consent and verifications.
 We summarized the sample differences between the current replication and the original studies in Table 3 .

-Based on our extensive experience of running similar judgment and decision-making replications on MTurk, to ensure high-quality data collection, we employed the following CloudResearch options: Duplicate IP Block.
-Duplicate Geocode Block, Suspicious Geocode Block, Verify Worker Country Location, Enhanced Privacy, CloudResearch Approved Participants, Block Low Quality Participants, etc. We also employed the Qualtrics fraud and spam prevention measures: reCAPTCHA, prevent multiple submission, prevent ballotstuffing, bot detection, security scan monitor, relevantID, etc.

-Assignment pay is based on the federal wage of 7.25USD/hour, per minute.
-We first pretested survey duration with 30 participants to test time run estimate and adjusted pay based on the duration.
-The data of the 30 participants was not analyzed other than to assess survey completion duration and needed pay adjustments.
+We employed the following CloudResearch options: Duplicate IP Block.
+Duplicate Geocode Block, Suspicious Geocode Block, Verify Worker Country Location, Enhanced Privacy, CloudResearch Approved Participants, Block Low Quality Participants, etc. We first pretested survey duration with 30 participants to test time run estimate and adjusted pay based on the duration.
+As pre-registered, the data of the 30 participants was included in the final data analysis but was not analyzed independently other than to assess survey completion duration and needed pay adjustments.

-Table 3

-Summary of samples in the original studies and our replication